idibidiart/the-great-api-masher/README.md

       return 'Hello'
     }
   },
-  // advanced: special field level resolver that gets its data at run time from
+  // advanced: special field level resolver that gets its data at runtime from
   // the output of another type in the query, via destructuring
   ComicAndTrivia: {
     trivia: {